 It’s a rabbit hole I love exploring.

 If you came to my home, you’d find overstuffed shelves on health and wellness– it’s my thing.
-And one of the reasons I become a holistic health coach.
+And one of the reasons I became a holistic health coach.

 When it comes to nutritional choices, I try to stay open-minded.
-I believe there isn’t an absolute one-size fits all type of diet, rather definite guidelines.
+I believe there isn’t an absolute one-size-fits-all type of diet, but rather definite guidelines.

-As with most things in life, I’ve found that extreme rigidity, especially within food choices, is often self-defeating.
+As with most things in life, I’ve found that extreme rigidity, especially within diet choices, is often self-defeating.
+In fact, I put together an article on the 5 mistakes to avoid when you diet that dives deeper into this idea.

 There’s more than food to consider in your overall health.
 Is there anything more satisfying than your favorite childhood meal?
 It soothes our soul– and that matters.